-Established in 1983 and now constituted under the Multicultural Victoria Act 2011, the VMC is an independent statutory body dedicated to promoting diversity across all areas of society and advocating on behalf of multicultural communities to all levels of government.
+Established in 1983 and now constituted under the Multicultural Victoria Act 2011, the VMC is an independent statutory authority dedicated to promoting diversity across all areas of society and advocating on behalf of multicultural communities to all levels of government.

 We undertake regular consultations with multicultural communities, including through a network of Regional Advisory Councils across the state, to inform our priorities and program of work.
 We provide advice to government that helps shape public policy and supports the delivery of government services for diverse communities.